lenaschimmel/dyker/README.md

 ## Game elements
  * **you** - you can't cross the water or climb/jump steps bigger than one block
  * **water** - the flood comes in from the left, and advances exactly one tile per time unit
- * **time** - time stands still while you think and explore the UI - it only passes when you walk or work
+ * **time** - time stands still while you think and explore the UI - it only passes when you walk, work or use the "wait" action (time passes until a tree or sheep grows apple or wool)
  * **resources**
     * **stone** - needed to build dykes and buying some other objects
     * **wood** - you can buy objects or trade it in for coins using cards